ayh20/flogo-components/trigger/udp/README.md

 ## Example Configuration

 Triggers are configured via the triggers.json of your application.
-The following is and example configuration of the GPIO Trigger.
+The following is and example configuration of the UDP Trigger.

-### Only once and immediate
+### Read UDP Data
-Configure the Trigger to run a flow when pin 7 becomes high, check every 0.5 seconds
+Configure the Trigger to capture all data on a given port
 ```json
 {
   "name": "udp",